What is Credit Monitoring?

 Your TrueScan service tracks Internet activity for signs that the personal information you’ve asked us to monitor is being traded and/or sold online.
 This notification means that our surveillance technology has discovered information on the Internet that is a match to your monitored identity elements.

 What if the notification references only some of the personal information TrueScan is tracking?

-Even if only some of your personal information that has been detected by TrueScan, it is recommended that you contact the appropriate institution to have your account information changed, or change your account information yourself if possible – like it would be with the password to your email account.
+Even if only some of your personal information has been detected by TrueScan, it is recommended that you contact the appropriate institution to have your account information changed, or change your account information yourself if possible – similar to the way you would with your password to email account password.
 It is safe to assume that if some of your information is compromised, all of it is.
 You may also want to review a copy of your credit report to ensure that all of the information that appears there is familiar to you.

 Is the buying and selling of others’ personal information online illegal?

 This activity is illegal in the United States, but other countries do not necessarily have the same laws as related to cybercrime.
 United States regulatory agencies have no jurisdiction to prosecute fraudsters acting on websites and chat rooms located in other countries.

 Can I still become a victim of identity theft even though I am enrolled in TrueScan?